trento-project/docs/guides/manual-installation.md

 ```

 > Important: The content of `SECRET_KEY_BASE` and `ACCESS_TOKEN_ENC_SECRET` in both `trento-web` and `trento-wanda` must be the same.

+> Note: Add `CHARTS_ENABLED=false` in Trento web configuration file if prometheus is not installed or you don't want to use the charts feature of Trento.

 > Note: You can create the content of the secret variables like `SECRET_KEY_BASE`, `ACCESS_TOKEN_ENC_SECRET` and `REFRESH_TOKEN_ENC_SECRET`
 with `openssl` running `openssl rand -out /dev/stdout 48 | base64`